erlacla/cse212-final/1-stacks.md

 ## Why Stacks are Useful

-Like I mentioned before, Stacks are extremely helpful for programmers or anyone who uses a computer.
+As I mentioned before, Stacks are extremely helpful for programmers or anyone who uses a computer.
 Having a "undo" button, and trusting it will go back to the previous step, is very useful.

 When you write a program (in any programming language) there are functions you call that call other functions, etc. This is always kept track of with a stack.
 You can see the stack in your editor when you debug a program.
 Look for the "CALL STACK" box and you will see the stack that your program is creating.